edouardklein/businessclassif/Notebook.md

 We thus need to define what 'work best' means.
 We'd rather have false positives than false negatives.
 Some methods are parametrized, we should find the best value of the parameter.

+Maybe we should reject the supercategory if no subcategory is found by a specific (as in specificity/sensitivity) method.

 # Misc Info